BASIS OF PREPARATION OF ACCOUNTS

 period.
 The deferred tax charge or credit and the corresponding

-deferred tax liabilities or assets are recognized using the tax rates
+deferred tax liabilities or assets are recognised using the tax rates

 date.
-Deferred tax assets are recognized only to the extent there is
+Deferred tax assets are recognised only to the extent there is

-reasonable certainity that the assets can be realized in future.
+reasonable certainty that the assets can be realised in future.

-Deferred tax assets are reviewed at each Balance Sheet date and is
+Deferred tax assets are reviewed at each balance sheet date and are

-written-down or written-up to refect the amount that is reasonably
+written-down or written-up to reflect the amount that is reasonably

-certain to be realized.
+certain to be realised.
 The break-up of the major components of the

 arrived at after setting off deferred tax assets and liabilities where